-As Secretary of State, Michael is focused on protecting the integrity of our elections by continuing strong enforcement of Mississippi's Voter ID law.
+As Secretary of State, Michael is focused on protecting the integrity of our elections by emphasizing the importance of clean voter rolls and continuing strong enforcement of Mississippi's Voter ID law.
+Since taking office, he's fought to push legislation to ensure only United States citizens are registered to vote in Mississippi.
 Michael is also dedicated to bringing about a more efficient and effective state government by working to reduce regulations and red tape so small businesses can grow and flourish in a free market economy.
+During his first year as Secretary of State, he launched the Tackle the Tape initiative, which aims to help increase economic opportunities for all Mississippians by promoting competition and encouraging innovation and job growth.

 As a native of the Mississippi Gulf Coast, Michael understands the importance of properly managing Tidelands and other public lands.
 He is committed to keeping the decisions in the hands of local officials as much as allowed by law while monitoring these decisions to ensure Mississippians receive fair value.